ntrtd/d365-agent/docs/business_architecture.md

-# Business Architecture: As-Is vs. To-Be with Dynamics 365 AI Agent
+# Business Architecture: As-Is vs. To-Be with Dynamics 365 Interaction

-This document outlines the current ("As-Is") business processes related to Dynamics 365 interactions and contrasts them with the envisioned future state ("To-Be") enabled by the AI Agent leveraging the Model Context Protocol (MCP).
+This document outlines the current ("As-Is") business processes related to Dynamics 365 interactions and contrasts them with the envisioned future state ("To-Be") enabled by AI-driven orchestration leveraging the Model Context Protocol (MCP).

 ## 1. As-Is Business Architecture (Current State)